dialoganalytics/botkit-messenger-example/Readme.md

 Create an account on https://app.dialoganalytics.com, grab your Dialog API token and bot ID.

-Follow these instructions to get started with a Messenger bot https://github.com/howdyai/botkit/blob/master/readme-facebook.md#getting-started
+Follow [these instructions](https://github.com/howdyai/botkit/blob/master/readme-facebook.md#getting-started) to get started with a Messenger bot.

 Set environment variables in `.env`: